-At Northwood Primary School, Local Governors and staff are committed to safeguarding and promoting the welfare of the pupils/children in our care and will take any reasonable action to safeguarding their welfare.
-In cases where the school has reason to be concerned that a child maybe suffering significant harm, ill treatment, neglect or other forms of harm, staff have no alternative but to follow Darlington Safeguarding Children Partnership arrangements procedures and inform The Children's Access Point or police of their concern.
+At Hurworth Primary School, Governors and staff are committed to keeping our children safe and will take any reasonable action to safeguard and promote their welfare.
+In cases where the school has reason to be concerned that a child maybe suffering significant harm, ill treatment, neglect or other forms of harm, staff have no alternative but to follow Darlington Safeguarding Partnership arrangements and inform the Children's Access Point or police of their concern.